Home About Dr.Mazumdar Terms and Conditions Site Map

 • 2 slices of bread

-Food providing Proteins: Proteins are the building blocks of the body cells.
+Proteins are the building blocks of the body cells.
 The amino-acids that form proteins are needed to make all the different body tissues like muscles, blood, nerves, bones and all the organs of our body.
-The food with large amounts of proteins also contain iron and folic Acid which are needed by both your and your baby.
+Food with large amounts of proteins also contain iron and folic Acid which are needed by both your and your baby.

 Normal requirement in a non-pregnant woman is 1 gram per Kg body weight per day.
 In pregnancy, 10 grams of extra protein should be added daily over the normal non-pregnant requirement of 1gm per Kg of body weight.